 I usually buy the sauerkraut in the Russian store, but you should be able to find it in any other Eastern European food store and if you live in Germany even in some of the larger supermarkets (like Kaufland, they have it most of the times).

-The Vegan Cabbage Rolls Stuffed with Amaranth and Sweet Potatoes can be easily reheated and enjoyed for several days in a row.
+Like with any kind of cabbage rolls, these vegan stuffed cabbage rolls with amaranth can be easily reheated and enjoyed for several days in a row.
 You could either heat them in the oven adding a bit of hot water to the dish or they can be transferred to a pot and reheated on the stove adding a little water as well.